rbms-bsc/DCRMR/_pages/Additional-notes/Accompanied-by-manifestation.md

 <a name="9.31.2.1">9.31.2.1</a> A manifestation that is issued with another manifestation, without any relationship to its content.

-## 9.31.21 DCRMR elaboration on scope
+## 9.31.21 DCRMR elaboration of scope

 <a name="9.31.21.1">9.31.21.1</a> A manifestation physically separate from and issued simultaneously (or nearly so) with another manifestation and intended to be used together with it.